papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 ## Environment Setup

-It might be beneficial to set up a local parachain environment to test the asset registration process before deploying it on the live network.
+You can set up a local parachain environment to test the asset registration process before deploying it on the live network.
 This guide uses `chopsticks` to simulate that process.
 For further information on chopsticks usage, refer to the [Chopsticks](../../../dev-tools/chopsticks/overview.md){target=_blank} documentation.

 To set up a test environment then, execute the following command: